 The Grenoble Master in International Business (MIB) , previously offered at London School of Business and Finance (LSBF), is now being delivered at GISMA Business School.
 This school is part of the Global University Systems (GUS) group alongside LSBF.

-In line with GGSB's objectives of offering students a career-focused innovative education, students on the BIB, MBA, MIB and MSc Finance programmes are able to devote up to six months to company-based learning, either in the form of a work placement or a full-time paid internship.*
+In line with GEM's objectives of offering students a career-focused innovative education, students on this programme may choose to devote up to six months to company-based learning, either in the form of a work placement or a full-time paid internship.*

 The company-based learning element of the degree will be assessed as a part of the students' final management project, allowing students to actively apply the knowledge and skills gained as a part of their studies in the work place.

 Students may choose to devote up to six months of their course on an immersive company-based experience.